mherod/gpg-setup/README.md

 - Follow existing code style and patterns
 - Add comprehensive error handling
 - Update documentation for new features

-## 📄 License

-This project is open source and available under standard licensing terms.

 ## 🙏 Acknowledgments